Nayanav/-indiv/notes.md

 * Computer biases can be elimated if programs are given a wider range of patterns to analyze

 GitHub Pages Action:
 White Wanda's movements are better recognized by the facial recognition software compared to Black Desi.
 I don't think they thought it was intentional, but they probably did think there was a lack of diversity in terms of the patterns the HP algorithim was exposed to and as a result can not detect POC people as well.
-I think this happened because HP was more likely exposed to
+I think this happened because HP was more likely exposed to certain ranges of patters, and this could be fixed with more exposure to a variety of people and groups to recognize more patterns and not be biased toward minority groups.

 #### 5.4